 The first time I tasted my friend Brooks’s kickass grilled pork tenderloin was at a funeral reception.
-Good friend that Brooks is to so many, she showed up at the reception with a platterful of sliced, perfectly cooked and beautifully seasoned grilled pork tenderloins.
+Good friend that Brooks is to so many, she showed up at the reception with a platterful of sliced, perfectly cooked, and beautifully seasoned grilled pork tenderloins.
 A few days later, I called her for the recipe.
-I wrote the list of ingredients down on a piece of scrap paper and then promptly misplaced it.
+I wrote the list of ingredients down on a piece of paper and then promptly misplaced it.
 That was ten years ago, 1/18/06.
-I know this because I wrote the date on the piece of scrap paper.
-You would think someone who is meticulous enough to date scrap paper would have a decent method for saving it.
+I know this because I wrote the date on the recipe.
+You would think someone meticulous enough to date scrap paper would have a decent method for saving it.

-I thought of Brooks’s juicy and flavorful recipe every time I cooked pork using my pathetic but quick get-some-food-on-the-table-after-driving-boys-around-all-afternoon method of throwing two pork tenderloins into a bag with a salty steak marinade and roasting them at 400º until they were very well-done.
-In fact, the pork was so salty and dry; I quit making pork tenderloins all together for years.
-That was until Brooks’s recipe resurfaced a few weeks ago and I learned more about how to cook delicious pork tenderloins to the right temperature.
+I thought of Brooks’s juicy and flavorful recipe every time I cooked pork using my pathetic but quick get-some-food-on-the-table-after-driving-boys-around- town- all-afternoon method of throwing two pork tenderloins into a bag with a salty steak marinade and roasting them at 400º until they were very well-done.
+In fact, the pork was so salty and dry; I quit making pork tenderloins all together.
+That was until Brooks’s recipe resurfaced a few weeks ago, and I learned how to cook pork to the right temperature.

 Trichinosis; It’s no longer a health epidemic

 I grew up in the 60s and 70s.
 My mother and her mother before her cooked pork until it was well-done.
 They did so because of the prevailing fear of an illness known as Trichinellosis, aka Trichinosis, which came from the ingestion of parasitic roundworms known as Trichinella spiralis.
 Trichinae were found most commonly in the muscle tissue of pigs and wild game.
-The U.S. Public Health Service started counting incidents of Trichinellosis in the mid-1940s, around the time my mother was coming of age.
-At the time, 400-500 cases were reported each year, nationally.
+The U.S. Public Health Service started counting Trichinellosis incidents in the mid-1940s, around the time my mother was coming of age.
+At the time, 400-500 cases were reported each year.
 Because of my mother and grandmother’s respect for and fear of this malady, I knew the word Trichinosis as a ten-year-old.
-It translated into a disease that could surely kill you dead if you did not cook pork until it was well-done, the only way to destroy the heavily encapsulated parasitic worms.
+It translated into a disease that could surely kill you dead if you did not cook pork until it was well-done.

 This all begs the question, Where were pigs picking up this parasite?
 The answer was garbage.
 In the old days, many pigs were fed raw garbage on pig farms.
-In the 50s and 60s, food laws changed, and the government said the garbage needed to be cooked, and BTW, no more feeding animal carcasses to pigs, raw or cooked.
-New farm hygiene protocols were also established and rodents, like rats and raccoons, were no longer allowed to have access to the pig pen.
+In the 50s and 60s, food laws changed, and the government said the garbage needed to be cooked, and BTW, no more feeding raw animal carcasses to pigs, either.
+New farm hygiene protocols were established, and rodents, like rats and raccoons, were no longer allowed to access the pigpen.

-Along with tighter control over pig farm hygiene, the government embarked on a massive publicity campaign instructing Americans to cook pork until it was well-done.
+Along with tighter control over farm hygiene, the government embarked on a massive publicity campaign instructing Americans to cook pork until it was well-done.
 The message stuck.
-Interestingly, in 1987, another ad campaign came along, this time from the National Pork Board, to pitch pork as a white meat alternative to chicken and turkey, “Pork.
-The other white meat.”
-That slogan only served to reinforce the concept of cooking pork until it was white and well-done.
+In 1987, another ad campaign came along this time from the National Pork Board.
+It pitched pork as a white meat alternative to chicken and turkey.
+“Pork, the other white meat,” became the slogan.
+That slogan served to reinforce the concept of cooking pork until it was white and well-done.

 Technique Time: Heat Transfer

-So, if you don’t need to overcook pork anymore, to what internal temperature should you cook it to get a moist, light pink center?
+So, if you don’t need to overcook pork anymore, to what internal temperature should you cook it to get a moist, light-pink center?
 The U.S.D.A says a minimum of 145º for all pork roasts and 160º for ground pork and patties.
-When using a meat thermometer, it should always be inserted into the thickest part of the loin without touching any bones.
+When using a meat thermometer, it should be inserted into the loin’s thickest part without touching any bones.
 Finally, let the meat rest for 5-10 minutes before serving.
-During this time the internal temperature of the meat will rise by about five degrees and finish cooking the meat to 150º.
-Theoretically, you could cook the meat to 140º and let it finish off to 145º, but I tried that and it was too pink and chewy.
+During this time, the meat’s internal temperature will rise by about five degrees and finish cooking the meat to 150º.
+Theoretically, you could cook the meat to 140º and let it finish off to 145º, but I tried that, and it was too pink and chewy for me.

 Back to the recipe

-When I finally got the chance to make Brooks’s marinade recipe last month, a full ten years later, it wasn’t as kick-assy as I remembered.
-I think I had mismeasured on the side of timidity when it came to gauging how much was a glug of this or a dollop of that (Brooks’s measurement terms!).
+When I finally got the chance to make Brooks’s marinade, a full ten years later, it wasn’t as kick-assy as I remembered.
+I think I had mismeasured on the side of timidity when it came to gauging how much was a glug or dollop of this and that (Brooks’s measurement terms!).
 I called Brooks for clarification and to ask if I could blog the recipe.
 The conversation started like this, “Brooks, do you remember making pork tenderloins for Buck’s mother’s funeral TEN years ago?
 [Yes.]
 Are you still making them the same way?”
 [Yes.]
-To my surprise and amusement, she told me her newly-wed son Alex had just called her for the very same recipe, so the ingredients were fresh on her mind.
+To my surprise and amusement, she told me her newlywed son Alex had just called for the same recipe, so the ingredients were fresh on her mind.
 That, Dear Reader, is what keeper-recipes and motherful moments in cooking are all about.

 ¼ cup extra virgin olive oil